jameelvm/dynamic-component-loader-demo/README.md

 # dynamic-component-loader-demo
-#To run the project , Navigate to the root directory and npm install.
+#To run the project , Navigate to the root directory , npm install and npm run .